rosell-dk/webp-convert/README.md

 - lossless encoding of PNG's.
 - quality
 - strip metadata
+- prioritize between quality and speed
+- low memory option

+You can configure the converter by defining any of the following constants:

+*WEBPCONVERT_CWEBP_METHOD*: This parameter controls the trade off between encoding speed and the compressed file size and quality.
+Possible values range from 0 to 6.
+When higher values are used, the encoder will spend more time inspecting additional encoding possibilities and decide on the quality gain.
+Lower value can result in faster processing time at the expense of larger file size and lower compression quality.
+Default value is 6 (higher than the default value of the cwebp command, which is 4).\
+*WEBPCONVERT_CWEBP_LOW_MEMORY*: The low memory option will make the encoding slower and the output slightly different in size and distortion.
+This flag is only effective for methods 3 and up.
+It is *on* by default.
+To turn it off, set the constant to ```FALSE```

+The cwebp command has more options, which can easily be implemented, if there is an interest.
+View the options [here](https://developers.google.com/speed/webp/docs/cwebp)

 Official precompilations are available on [here](https://developers.google.com/speed/webp/docs/precompiled).
 But note that our script tests the checksum of the binary before executing it.
 This means that you cannot just replace a binary - you will have to change the checksum hardcoded in *converters/cwebp.php* too.
 If you find the need to use another binary, than those that comes with this project, please write - chances are that it should be added to the project.